Adamant-im/ETH-transactions-storage/README.md

 ### Transaction API with Postgrest
 Install and [configure](https://postgrest.org/en/v5.2/install.html#configuration) Postgrest.
-Here is an example for running API for user `api_user` connected to `index` database on 3000 port:
+Here is an example to run API for user `api_user` connected to `index` database on 3000 port:

 ```
 db-uri = "postgres://api_user@/index"